munroalex/CSP1150/README.md

-# csp1150
+# CSP1150
-Repository for applications and snippets relating to CSP1150
+Repository for applications, scripts and snippets relating to CSP1150.